 BUT.
 As a food blogger, I can’t very well share a photograph of a recipe using store-bought pie crust, can I… or um, can I?
 Genuinely asking here.
 Maybe I should consider a Sandra Lee rebrand: Ashley T’s semi-homemade…

 It’s true, I do have an amazing pie crust recipe on the blog.
 It’s nut-free and gluten-free and tastes like a traditional buttery pie crust.
 And even though it’s actually the easiest pie crust recipe ever (like no rolling the dough required because I am just not that fancy), it still takes a whole 3 minutes to come together in the food processor and then another 2 minutes to smush into a pie pan.
 That’s 5 precious minutes that I can instead spend on my phone scrolling through photos on instagram of momfluencers who are way more put together than I am…

 So you choose.
-Make this using my homemade pie crust OR go buy some store-bought pie crust and call it a day.
+Make this using my homemade pie crust, or buy a store-bought pie crust and call it a day.
 It’s really okay.
 Everyone will still be super impressed that you made this perfectly creamy and cheesy broccoli quiche.
 And if they are snooty about it, then (seriously reevaluate that friendship) don’t share.
 More quiche for us!